 With naturally beautiful vegetation like cherry blossoms, tulips, azaleas, and magnolias decorating the landscape, getting outside is one of the highlights of visiting Elizabeth.
-With over 45 parks, we have everything from small nature preserves and floral gardens to water parks and skate parks.
+With over 45 parks in Elizabeth, NJ, we have everything from small nature preserves and floral gardens to water parks and skate parks.
+Kindly view below open parks and recreational centers that are open and ready for your visitation!

 Veteran’s Memorial Waterfront Park boasts a fishing pier, a nearby marina, and a boardwalk lined with American flags.
 Each Memorial Day weekend, the park is transformed with carnival rides, games, and a Ferris wheel.
 Mattano Park includes a skate park, playground, and seasonal water spray, which offer a scenic view of the bridges over the Elizabeth River.
 For a summer outing with children, the Mickey Walker Spray Park is a free water park with slides and water arches.
 In addition, young guests will also have a blast at Where Angels Play, which features toy replicas of police cars and fire trucks as well as an array of slides, ladders, and climbing walls.
 Where Angels Play is the latest playground addition in Veteran’s Memorial Waterfront Park and honors the victims of the Sandy Hook Shooting in Newtown, CT.

-The largest park in the area, Warinanco Park is an expansive 204 acres and was designed by the same landscape architect who produced New York’s Central Park.
+The largest park in Elizabeth, Warinanco Park is an expansive 204 acres and was designed by the same landscape architect who produced New York’s Central Park.
 There’s a fitness course and plenty of space for a variety of sports including football, baseball, soccer, and tennis.
 The activities don’t end there!
 In the winter months, enjoy ice skating at the brand new indoor skating rink.
-In the warmer months, explore the park from the water with paddle and row boats you can rent!
+In the warmer months, explore Warinanco Park from the water with paddle and row boats you can rent!

 A stroll along the Elizabeth River Trail integrates an outdoor setting with the art and culture the city has to offer.
 A pedestrian throughway to many of the city’s other attractions, the path also tells of Elizabeth’s history with work by local artists.